Who Is Chuck Norris?

-Critics may have considered Norris a stiff and wooden actor, but movie audiences loved to watch him mete out swift justice to bad guys in such films as Good Guys Wear Black and Forced Vengeance.
+Movie audiences loved to watch him mete out swift justice to bad guys in such films as Good Guys Wear Black and Forced Vengeance.
 In Missing in Action (1984), Norris played a former prisoner of war who returns to Vietnam to free other soldiers still being held.
 He did this film and its sequels as a tribute to his younger brother, Wieland, who died in combat in Vietnam.

 Norris received warmer reviews for his cop movie, Code of Silence (1985), and teamed up with the legendary tough guy Lee Marvin for the military action film The Delta Force (1986).
 Norris' box-office appeal, however, was beginning to fade by the early 1990s.
 No longer making hit movies, he made the switch to the small screen with Walker, Texas Ranger.
 Norris played Cordell Walker, an honorable crime fighter, for eight years.
 The show had a strong following, and was still faring well in the ratings when it went off the air in 2001.
 Since then, Norris has taken on few acting roles.
 He has also served as a product spokesperson, appearing in infomercials for exercise equipment.